JSMarsh813/group-project-todo-mvc/README.md

 # PokéDeck

 This project is dedicated to one of the best stories ever told that influenced millions of kids and adults alike.
-A CRUD app with local authentication so you can add different Pokemon to your deck to view their abilities and information to plan out your perfect Poke-deck.
+A CRUD app with local authentication so you can add different Pokemon to your deck to view their abilities and information to plan out your perfect PokéDeck.

 Link to Project: https://group-poke-project-ui.herokuapp.com/